RoamGuru Roam Guru

 The reality check: The Louvre is genuinely extraordinary, but it requires strategy.
 Pick one wing and actually see it rather than sprinting between highlights.
 The Denon wing (Mona Lisa, Winged Victory, Coronation of Napoleon) is a circus.
 The Sully wing (Egyptian antiquities, medieval Louvre) is manageable.
 The Richelieu wing (French sculptures, Napoleon III apartments) is often half-empty.

 My recommendation: Go on Wednesday or Friday evening.
 The crowds thin significantly after 6 PM, and wandering the Italian paintings at 8 PM with soft lighting and space to breathe is worth rearranging your schedule.
+Book the 9 AM slot if you must do the Mona Lisa—you'll have 90 minutes before the tour groups arrive at 10:30 AM.

 Pro tip: Enter through the Porte des Lions entrance on the west side instead of the glass pyramid.
 Same museum, 80% shorter lines.